SwedbankPay/developer.swedbankpay.com/_includes/payment-order-capture-3-1.md

         Merchant ->>+ SwedbankPay: rel:create-paymentorder-capture
         deactivate Merchant
         SwedbankPay -->>- Merchant: Capture status
-        note right of Merchant: Capture here only if the purchased<br/>goods don't require shipping.<br/>If shipping is required, perform capture<br/>after the goods have shipped.<br>Should only be used for <br>Payment Instruments that support <br>Authorizations. end
+        note right of Merchant: Capture here only if the purchased<br/>goods don't require shipping.<br/>If shipping is required, perform capture<br/>after the goods have shipped.<br>Should only be used for <br>Payment Methods that support <br>Authorizations. end
 ```